 - Avoid areas which mosquitos and biting insects like – flower beds or stagnant water and eat your meals indoors.

 Got any tips?
 If you have any advice you’d like to share with other parents, please get in touch, we’d love to hear from you.

 Here at ScratchSleeves we don’t just share our experiences of bringing up an eczema child and favourite allergy friendly recipes, we also manufacturer and sell our unique stay-on eczema scratch mitts and PJs for babies, toddlers and children.
-We now stock sizes from 0-16 years in a range of colours.
-Visit our online shop for more information.
+We now stock sizes from 0-adult years in a range of colours.
+Visit our main website for more information.